How to Enable Adaptive Bitrate (ABR) in Castr

 What is Adaptive Bitrate Streaming?

-In ABR, videos are stored in a server and are compressed in a number of different rates: from 50, 100, 150 to 2,500, 3,000, and 4,000 Kbps.
-Rather having one fixated bitrate for a stream, ABR uses a transcoder to encode one single video source to multiple versions of different bitrates.
+In ABR, videos are transcoded real-time compressed at a number of different rates, We transcode one single video source to multiple versions of different bitrates.

 If your internet bandwidth doesn’t allow for streaming the 4000 Kbps version, you can still view the same video at a lower bitrate, for example, 2,500 Kbps.

-To learn more about adaptive bitrate streaming, please read the rest in our blog.
+To learn more about adaptive bitrate streaming, please read the rest of our blog.